adithya-s-sekhar/termux-setup/README.md

 ## Includes

-1. [termux-url-opener](#download-by-sharing-to-termux): Download videos in highest quality by sharing to termux.
+1. [termux-url-opener](#download-by-sharing-to-termux): By sharing to termux, either download videos in highest quality with yt-dlp or image/video galleries with gallery-dl.
 2. [server](#http-server): A home screen widget for an http server serving 'Internal Storage' at http://\<device_ip>:8080/ or http://localhost:8080/.
 3. [update-setup](#update-script): Update changes from the repository and reinstalls this script.